-Native plant community is a natural association of plants dominated by one or more prominent native plant species.
+Native plant community is a natural association of plants dominated by one or more prominent native plant species, or a characteristic physical attribute as indicated by the Town of Palm Beach.

 Native plant species shall be the plant species indigenous to the ecological communities of South Florida, as indicated as native to South Florida by the University of Florida in the Atlas of Vascular Plants, or that can be scientifically documented to be native to South Florida.